arangodb/docs/drivers/java-reference-serialization.md

 ---
 # Serialization

 The driver functionalities related to serialization and deserialization (serde) are implemented by 2 different components:
 - `internal serde`
 - `user-data serde`

-The **internal serde** is based on [Jackson](https://github.com/FasterXML/jackson) API and is responsible for serializing/deserializing data definition classes (in packages `com.arangodb.model` and `com.arangodb.entity`).
+The **internal serde** is based on [Jackson](https://github.com/FasterXML/jackson){:target="_blank"}
+API and is responsible for serializing/deserializing data definition classes (in packages `com.arangodb.model` and `com.arangodb.entity`).
-This includes all the classes that are not user-data, such as metadata properties for databases, collections, graphs, ...
+This includes all the classes that are not user-data, such as metadata properties for databases, collections, graphs, etc.

 Furthermore, it is used to serialize and deserialize user-data of the following managed types:
 - `com.fasterxml.jackson.databind.JsonNode` and its subclasses (`ArrayNode`, `ObjectNode`, ...)